linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

 1. Download the package and extract it into a local directory.
 This particular example uses `git`, but different modules provide different download instructions.

         git clone --recursive https://github.com/kubernetes-client/python.git
-2. Consult the installation directives for the module to determine the location of the `setup.py` file.
-In this case it is located in the `python` directory.
+1. Consult the installation directives for the module to determine the location of the `setup.py` file.
+In this case, it is located in the `python` directory.

     {{< note >}}
 If the module does not have a `setup.py` file, consult the instructions on the Python site.
-See the sections on [*Custom Installation*](https://docs.python.org/3/install/#custom-installation) and for [*modifying the search path*](https://docs.python.org/3/install/#modifying-python-s-search-path).
+See the sections on [Custom Installation](https://docs.python.org/3/install/#custom-installation) and [Modifying Python’s Search Path](https://docs.python.org/3/install/#modifying-python-s-search-path).
     {{< /note >}}

         cd python
-3. Install the module using the `python install` command.
+1. Install the module using the `python install` command.

     {{< note >}}
 This particular module also requires the `requests` module.
 It is not uncommon for locally-installed modules to require the installation of other modules before they can be used.